1024inc/engineering-blog/eng-paths/sr_software_engineer_2.md

 </td></tr>
 <tr><td>

-Sr Software Engineer 2
+Staff Engineer

 </td></tr>
 <tr><td  markdown="1">

-- Technical expert on 2 products / key components, solid on the rest of the platform
+- Technical expert in most key components and solid on 2 products
 - Expert in primary focus area (BE/FE/Data/or DevOps)
-- Strong proficiency in DevOps, PG/CH, Observability, and other platform technologies
+- Strong proficiency in all other technologies across the codebase and infrastructure

 </td></tr>
 </table>